-This is a fundamental question, and it doesn’t get much play from B2B ecommerce solution providers: Who’s on the hook for your ecommerce infrastructure as a whole?
+This is a fundamental question, and it doesn’t get much play from B2B eCommerce solution providers: Who’s on the hook for your B2B eCommerce infrastructure as a whole?

-That question has far-reaching implications for the life of your ecommerce business.
-Because enterprise-class ecommerce is a system of systems, someone has to own that system—the larger infrastructure of which the ecommerce platform is just one piece.
+This question has far-reaching implications for the life of your B2B eCommerce business, and it’s a best practice to answer it carefully.
+Because enterprise-class ecommerce is a system of systems, someone has to own that system—the larger infrastructure of which the B2B eCommerce platform is just one piece.

-If you source your ecommerce platform from one vendor and your ERP integration from another, you’ve got a system of systems without an owner.
-That leaves your in-house IT team or another third party with the responsibility for the overall B2B ecommerce infrastructure.
+If you source your B2B eCommerce solution from one vendor and your SAP integration from another, you’ve got a system of systems without an owner.
+That leaves your in-house IT team or another third party with the responsibility for the overall B2B eCommerce infrastructure.

 That works fine for some organizations.
 Others can’t justify it.

-We built Corevist Commerce to solve this problem.
+(Hint: We built Corevist Commerce to solve this problem.
 It’s a fully managed solution for manufacturers who don’t want to worry about their B2B ecommerce infrastructure in-house.
-We offer the platform (Corevist Commerce), the implementation & integration, ongoing support—and we help you grow the business—and 1/3 of Corevist clients have no in-house IT resources dedicated to supporting our platform.
+We offer the platform, the implementation & integration, ongoing support—and we help you grow the business—and 1/3 of Corevist clients have no in-house IT resources dedicated to supporting our platform.)

-B2B Best Practice 7: Get your Sales team on board from the start
+8. Get your sales team on board from the start

 That makes sense.
-Out of all your employees, your Sales reps are (hopefully) the most in tune with customer needs.
-So they’re the ideal people to sell ecommerce to your customers.
+Out of all your employees, your sales reps are (hopefully) the most in tune with customer needs.
+They’re the ideal people to sell B2B eCommerce to your customers.

-To do that, though, you’ll need to incorporate the concerns of Sales into your B2B ecommerce plan—from the very beginning.
-That way, you include them in your ecommerce transition and ensure you don’t alienate them.
+To do that, though, you’ll need to incorporate the concerns of Sales into your B2B eCommerce plan from the very beginning.
+That way, you include them in your B2B eCommerce transition and ensure you don’t alienate them.

-Here’s another talking point which isn’t getting enough play: If you have multiple divisions or brands that need ecommerce, it just doesn’t make sense to force each division to pursue their own solution.
+Here’s another talking point that isn’t getting enough play.
+If you have multiple divisions or brands that need B2B eCommerce, it just doesn’t make sense to force each division to pursue their own solution.

 Why?
-Because the first 2 B2B ecommerce best practices depend on real-time ERP integration.
+Because the first two B2B eCommerce best practices we mentioned depend on real-time SAP integration.

-And if your ERP system is centralized or templatized across all your divisions/brands, then you’re not leveraging available economies of scale if you force each division to go their own way and build their own integration.
+And if your SAP system is centralized or templatized across all your divisions or brands, then you’re not leveraging available economies of scale if you force each division to go their own way and build their own integration.

-In fact, if that’s the case, each division will make large, duplicate investments in one-off ecommerce/ERP integrations.
-This will hurt your bottom line now, but also in the future, as each division’s ecommerce channel will have its own technical quirks and will require the individual attention of a dedicated team.
+In fact, if that’s the case, each division will make large, duplicate investments in one-off integrations between SAP and B2B eCommerce.
+This will hurt your bottom line now, but also in the future, as each division’s B2B eCommerce solution will have its own technical quirks requiring the attention of a dedicated team.

 Corevist Commerce is different.
-Our solution is built on a real-time, configurable SAP integration that’s ready for reuse in any/all storefronts.
-Because our implementation is as templatized as your ERP system(s), Corevist allows you to scale your global ecommerce business fast.
+Our solution is built on a real-time, configurable SAP integration that’s ready for reuse in any and all B2B storefronts.
+Because our implementation is as templatized as your SAP system(s), Corevist allows you to scale your global ecommerce business fast.

 Here’s what that looks like for a sample project with 10 global storefronts: